isomerpages/pa-queenstown/_our-community-and-people/Mr Eric Chua's Messages/English.md

 Queenstown a more vibrant and inclusive home, to strengthening support for seniors, mental health, and lower-income families, we have made good progress together.</p>
-<p>But there is still more to be done.
-I look forward to listening, learning,
-and working alongside you to improve Queenstown.
-Lets continue to build a Queenstown that is more caring, resilient, and vibrant – a best home where everyone belongs.</p>
 <h4><strong>Supporting Our Seniors&nbsp;</strong></h4>
 <p>3 in 10 residents in Queenstown are aged 60 and above.
 That’s why senior
 support is a key focus in our community.
 We have introduced wayfinding